 - restructurings and workouts involving marine assets.

 She works both domestically and internationally for clients, and has been involved with matters in both state and federal courts, as well as in Greek courts.
-She currently serves as City Magistrate for the city of Harahan, Louisiana.
+She is a former City Magistrate for the city of Harahan, Louisiana.

 Joanne also represents municipal and government entities in contracts and claims, is admitted to practice law in Greece, and has been involved with mediation in London, Greece, and the U.S. A multilingual attorney, in addition to English, Joanne speaks, reads, and writes Greek and is fluent in French.
 She returned to the firm’s New Orleans office in October of 2011 after working in Athens, Greece, in an affiliate office of the firm.